ibm-cloud-architecture/refarch-dba/docs/use-cases/onboarding-automation/index.md

         ??? note SUMMARY "4.3.2 - Prepare Video Interview"
             You will create video bookmarks to the video interview in preparation for section [**7.
 Review Video**](#lab-section-7).

             1\.
-From your teamspace, click on the video name (Focus Corp - Video Interview - John Doe - KT.mp4) in the folder: **Employee Onboarding \ Application \ Video Interview**.
+From your teamspace, click on the video name (Focus Corp - Video Interview.mp4) in the folder: **Employee Onboarding \ Application \ Video Interview**.

             ![13](./images/380-Video-Launch.png)